 Cybernet designs and manufactures a wide range of medical grade computers built for a variety of medical applications.
 Fanless designs, hot swap battery options, and touch screen models are available.

 IP65 certification is another important factor.
 This too is an international standard that measures the degree of ingress protection.
 In basic terminology, IP65 determines whether or not a computer is protected from liquid and dust penetration, protecting internal components from damage.
-This is especially important in healthcare settings where disinfection and cleaning isn't just common, it is mandatory.
+This is especially important in healthcare settings where disinfection and cleaning a medical PC isn't just common, it is mandatory.

 Ergonomic compatibility is achieved through legacy ports, VESA mounting holes, advanced customization of hardware and software components, and embedded peripherals.

 In addition to medical grade certifications, a medical computer needs to be antimicrobial.
 A computer is one of the most touched surfaces in any hospital and is a serious point of cross contamination.
 Hospital Acquired Infection are a major concern for healthcare facilities, especially with the rise of viral outbreaks around the world and how quickly those infections can spread not only to other patients, but to clinicians as well.

 Cybernet offers the only fully antimicrobial computers available on the market.
 It all starts with our antimicrobial touch glass.
 Through a patented process, antimicrobial agents are permanently bonded to the touch glass, making it impervious to the growth and spread of bacteria.
 With the growing prevalence of touch screen applications, particularly EMR software, it is vital to keep the touch screen free and clear of harmful microbes.